llcooljj/llcooljj.github.io/about.md

 "JJ is unquestionably **one of the single most effective Success Managers** that I’ve ever worked with.
 She’s a **reliable problem-solver** and has been a consistently responsive life-line to myself and my colleagues on multiple occasions.
 Given her **unique blend of technical and interpersonal skills**, combined with her domain-specific expertise, I would work with JJ again anytime." - *Head of Sales Ops*

 "Julie-Jennifer is **truly a rockstar when it comes to helping out new customers**.
 We had such a great time working with her to get our analytics moved over, and it was a surprisingly painless and thoroughly enjoyable process.
-Not only does **Julie-Jennifer take the time to understand your needs and business in great detai**l as it pertains to Segment, but **also brings a bunch of experience to help your overall analytics strategy improve and grow**.
+Not only does **Julie-Jennifer take the time to understand your needs and business in great detail** as it pertains to Segment, but **also brings a bunch of experience to help your overall analytics strategy improve and grow**.
 I know that if it wasn't for Julie-Jennifer, I would not have had such a pleasurable experience becoming a Segment customer, and our integration would have been nowhere near as successful.
 Cannot recommend her enough!" - *Director of Product*

 ***